 Fake or Real?

-Can your student tell the difference between fact and fiction?
-Use this poster to help identify some of those red flags and promote critical thinking when consuming media.
+Can your students tell the difference between fact and fiction?
+Use this poster to help identify some of those red flags and promote critical thinking when consuming news and other content online.

 Are We Using Devices Now?

 Those of you who use devices in your classroom are probably very familiar with the daily question, “Are we using devices now?”
 One way to tackle that refrain is to have a visual cue for the answer in your classroom!
 Set expectations using this poster with your students, and use the suggestions to begin a group conversation about what each color means in your class's own words.
 Get as clever or as descriptive as you need!